 To qualify for entrance into HCMC's Medical Laboratory Science Program, the following classes or their equivalents are required:

 - Biological Sciences: A minimum of 16-semester credits is required.
 The required courses are general biology, hematology, immunology, microbiology, anatomy/ physiology, genetics/molecular biology.
-Recommended courses include an introduction to medical laboratory science, medical or pathogenic microbiology, parasitology, and virology.
+Recommended courses include medical laboratory science, medical or pathogenic microbiology, parasitology, mycology, and virology.

 - Chemistry: A minimum of 16-semester credits is required.
-The required courses are general chemistry and organic or biochemistry.
+The required courses are general chemistry, organic chemistry, and biochemistry.
 Recommended courses include analytical chemistry and instrumentation.

 - Mathematics: A college math course is required.
 Remedial math courses are not acceptable.
-In addition to a college math course, statistics is required, either as a separate course or included in a relevant course (e.g. biostatistics or analytical chemistry)
+In addition to a college math course, statistics is required, either as a separate course or included in a relevant course (e.g. biostatistics)

-- Suggested electives: physics, computer science, education courses, business administration
+- Suggested electives: physics, computer science, advanced math, or management.

-- Application forms are available from affiliated universities (in the MLS/CLS/MT Program), the HCMC program director, or you may download an application.
+- Application forms are available from affiliated universities (Check with the MLS/CLS Program Director), the Hennepin Healthcare Program Director, or you may download an application.

 - Required documents: The following must be submitted by October 15 to be considered for admission to the HCMC Medical Laboratory Science Program: